 The recoverability of the carrying amount has been reviewed at balance sheet date, assuming an expiry date of 7 years.
-Based on this review and due to low materiality, deferred tax assets have been recognized to the entire amount (TCHF 249; YE2020: TCHF 494), since sufficient future taxable profits are expected to be available against which the DTA can be utilized.
+Based on this review and due to a total balance of deferred taxes on the liability side (DTA: TCHF 6'875; DTL: TCHF 8'204), deferred tax assets have been recognized to the entire amount (TCHF 6'875; YE2021: TCHF 249), since sufficient future taxable profits are expected to be available against which the DTA can be utilized.